Strengthen Students' MINDFULNESS: Increase Your Students' Self-Control While Reducing Anxiety and Challenging Behaviors

 - How to Help Students Respond Rather Than React

-Many challenging behaviors we see in school are caused by students’ immediate reactions … Teach them the replacement strategies to respond in more productive ways that are not combative and defensive and do not get them in trouble
+Many challenging behaviors we see in school are caused by students’ immediate reactions … Teach them the replacement strategies to respond in more productive ways that are not combative and defensive and don’t get them in trouble

-Many students cannot get past negative self-talk as well as negative attitudes about seemingly everything … How you can help them to see and act on the positive and choose optimism
+Many students can’t get past negative self-talk as well as negative attitudes about seemingly everything … How we can perceive and manage our thoughts through a different lens

-Help your students feel more connected and in control of themselves … Learn the quick and doable “mindful moments” you can do during the day to help cement students’ long-term learning
+Learn the little changes that leave big impressions … Help your students feel more connected and in control of themselves … Teaching mindfulness using the five senses to help cement students’ learning and application of mindfulness

 - Strategies to Develop Students’ Capacity to Pay Attention

-Ideas to improve your students’ ability to pay attention and then apply those skills daily to your instruction and their schoolwork
+Ideas to improve your students’ attention and then apply those skills to your instruction and their school work

-Learn practical ways to incorporate mindfulness activities into your classroom and behavior interventions to help students better focus their attention, regulate their emotions, and reduce personal stress as they navigate this year’s changing learning environments
+Learn practical ways to incorporate mindfulness activities into your classroom to help students better focus their attention, regulate their emotions and reduce personal stress

 Outstanding Strategies You Can Use Immediately